investindex/Fund/README.md

 * What HSA administrator do they use?
 What are their fees, investment options, and other policies?

+* How do the other health insurance plans compare to the HSA-eligible plan?

 * Info on other benefits like vacation days, [employee ownership](https://www.investopedia.com/terms/e/esop.asp), other types of group insurance such as life insurance, etc.

 &nbsp;